mchmarny/dapr-pipeline/README.md

 # dapr-pipeline

-Example of Twitter event processing pipeline using dapr framework
+Example of Twitter event processing pipeline using dapr framework.

 ![alt text](resource/img/pipeline.svg "Pipeline Overview")

+> I built this pipeline as a means of learning dapr.
+I suspect in few places I'm not following the best practices.
+Please, do open an issue if you find something.

 ## What does it do